kpchi/hackaguide/Pre-Planning/Food.md

 - Don't be afraid to experiment!
 Yes some foods are hit or miss, but its worth going beyond just the usual pizza, burritos, noodles, pies etc.
 - List all the tasty food you are providing on the Attendee Welcome Pack!
 Hackers are more likely to let you know about their allergies!
 - Don't load up on just carbs, hackers are humans too!
 Be nice and provide some healthy, nutritious food to sustain them
-- Make sure the food team has accounted for the various dietary requirements!
+- Make sure the food team has accounted for the various dietary requirements and allergies!
 People doing ticketing should talk to the food team.
-	- Various allergies
+	- Various allergies (Especially peanut)
-	- Halal
+	- Halal, Kosher
 	- Vegetarian, Vegan
 	- Lactose Intolerant
 	- Gluten-Free
-- Note down stores / wholesalers near you, their opening / closing times and roughly what they carry!
-This is especially helpful for restocking or for vegetarian, vegan, lactose intolerant, gluten-free attendees.
+- Note down stores / wholesalers near you, their opening & closing times and roughly what they carry!
+This is especially helpful for restocking or for buying meals for vegetarian, vegan, lactose intolerant, gluten-free attendees.
 If you have a low number of them, someone could simply head out to get food for them.

 ---
 Mealtime Release
 ---

-Mealtime release, ahh the sight of a hungry horde of hackers going for food is often an intimidating one.
-How do you release food making sure everyone gets a fair share.
-That and making sure they don't queue too long for food, a hungry hacker = grumpy hacker!
+Ahh the sight of a hungry horde of hackers going for food is often an intimidating one.
+How do you release food making sure everyone gets a fair share and that they don't queue too long for food, a hungry hacker = grumpy hacker!
 <br >
-To that effect, the batch release system usually works well for us.
+To that effect, the batch release system usually works well.
 Determining the batches (range of table numbers, location in hacking space or some other automagical way) to a manageable number is up to you!
 Below is an example you might find useful, but use what works for you!

 - Sponsors, Guest Judges first (before specified meal time begins)
 - Vegetarians, Vegans, Halal, Gluten-Free, Lactose-Intolerant